 Audit Committee.
 Michael J. Indiveri (Chair), Melvin S. Adess and Charles J. Persico (who joined the Audit Committee effective July 13, 2010) are currently the members of the Audit Committee.
 Our board of directors has determined that all of the members of the Audit Committee are independent as required by NASDAQ corporate governance requirements, SEC rules governing the qualifications of audit committee members, the Guidelines, the Independence Standards (as defined below) and the written charter of the Audit Committee.
-Our board of directors has also determined, based upon its qualitative assessment of their relevant levels of knowledge and business experience (see "1.
+Our board of directors has also determined, based upon its qualifications of audit committee members, the Guidelines, the Independence Standards (as defined below) and the written charter of the Audit Committee.
+Our board of directors has also determined, based upon its qualifications of audit committee financial experime (see "1.
 Election of Directors-Nominees for Election as Directors" in this Proxy Statement for a description of their respective backgrounds and experience), that Mr. Indiveri qualifies as an "audit committee financial expert" for purposes of, and as defined by, SEC rules and has the requisite accounting or related financial management expertise required by NASDAQ corporate governance requirements.
-In addition, our board of directors has determined that all of the members of the Audit Committee are financially literate as required by NASDAQ corporate governance requirements.
-The Audit Committee, which met four times during 2010, among other things, acts on behalf of our board of directors to discharge our board of directors' responsibilities relating to our and our subsidiaries' corporate accounting and reporting practices, the quality and integrity of our consolidated financial statements, our compliance with applicable legal and regulatory requirements, the performance, qualifications and independence of our external auditors, the performance of our internal audit function and our policies with respect to risk assessment and risk management.
-The Audit Committee is also responsible for approving and reviewing with management and external auditors the interim and audited annual financial statements, meeting with officers responsible for certifying our a
+The Audit Committee, which met four times during 2010, among other things, acts on behalf of our board of directors to discharge our board of directors' responsibilities relating to our and our subsidiaries' corporate accounting and reporting practices, the quality and integrity of our consolidated financial statements, our complicable legal and regulatory requirements, the performance, qualifications and independence of our external auditors, the performance and audited annual financial statements, meeting with officers responsible for certifying our annual report on Form 10-K or any quarterly report on Form 10-Q prior to any such certification and reviewing with such officers disclosures related to any significant deficiencies in the design or operation of internal controls.
+The A

 Compensation Committee.
 Laura H. Pomerantz (Chair), Melvin S. Adess and Edward H. Meyer are currently the members of the Compensation Committee.
 Our board of directors has determined that all of the members of the Compensation Committee are independent as required by NASDAQ corporate governance requirements, the Guidelines, the Independence Standards and the written charter of the Compensation Committee.
-The Compensation Committee, which met three times during 2010, is responsible for, among other things, overseeing the approval, administration and evaluation of the Compensation plans, policies and programs, and reviewing the compensation of our directors and executive officers.
+The Compensation Committee, which met three times during 2010, is responsible for, among other things, overseeing the approval, administration and evaluation of the Company's compensation plans, policies and programs, and reviewing the compensation of our directors and executive officers.
 The specific responsibilities of the Compensation Committee are set forth in its written charter, a copy of which is available for viewing on our website at www.roireit.net.